 ABOUT THE PROJECTS

-My name is Alex Lim, I am photographer/filmmaker based in Seattle.
+My name is Alex Lim and I am photographer/filmmaker based in Seattle.

-I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the PNW (Pacific Northwest) and beyond, to produce fashion editorial short films and photo series.
+I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the Pacific Northwest to create fashion editorial short films and photo series.

-These projects are typically filmed over 3-7 days in the field, requiring the crew to hike between 15-30 miles roundtrip (on average).
+These are generally produced on trips between 3-7 days in the field, and requiring the crew to hike between 15-30 miles roundtrip (on average).

-The narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, re-birth, etc. Some are more stylistically lifestyle/commercial, some are fashion films, and others more abstract or fantasy concepts.
-A heavy emphasis is placed on the landscapes, and integrating the character into the environment.
+Some projects are geared more towards lifestyle/commercial clients, and some are fashion or more fantasy/abstract/art-oriented.
+The film and photo narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, death/re-birth, etc. The landscapes play a heavy role in the storytelling with emphasis on integrating the character into the environment.
 There is an underlying message of preservation and appreciation of the natural world.